clesleycode/natural-language-processing/README.md

 #### 2.1.1 Training Data

 Next, we'll split the labeled data we have into two pieces, one that can "train" data and the other to give us insight on how well our model is performing.
+The training data will inform our model on which features are most important.

 ``` python
 training = pos[:int((.9)*len(pos))] + neg[:int((.9)*len(neg))]